 educate and encourage their kids to be active citizens?
 We advocate the below tips:

-veterans and learn about their experiences and sacrifices on the battlefield and home front.
-If America’s youth
+with veterans and learn about their experiences and sacrifices on the battlefield and home front.
+If America’s

-would gain an understanding about the great sacrifices made to keep them free, they would appreciate our country and our veterans.
+youth would gain an understanding about the great sacrifices made to keep them free, they would appreciate our country and

-people in your life about the wealth of opportunities and advantages that are available in America.
-Watch documentaries
+Educate the young people in your life about the wealth of opportunities and advantages that are available in America.

-about third world countries and countries under tyrannical law.
-Or, if possible, visit a less privileged country.
-That way,
+Watch documentaries about third world countries and countries under tyrannical law.
+Or, if possible, visit a less privileged

-landmarks.
+visit historical landmarks.
 It will make America’s history ‘come to life”.
-That way, they will appreciate our nation’s
+That way, they will

 4. Encourage young people to read the Declaration of Independence and the U.S. Constitution.
 Explain the meaning of each document and allow them to appreciate the documents for themselves.